deereeco/myGrapher/Graph my Data Description.md

 ### 6.4 Code Organization
 - Standard web structure: separate HTML, CSS, and JS files
 - Modular JavaScript (can use ES6 modules or separate script files)
-- External dependencies: Plotly.js and SheetJS (loaded via CDN or local)
+- External dependencies: Plotly.js and ExcelJS (loaded via CDN or local)
 - No build process required (optional bundling for production)

 ---